DSouLima/GIT-REP/README.md

 # GIT-REP
-This Rep is just a newbie developer ref to learn
+This is a newbie developer repositer to practice and learn.
+Thank you!